 The programs of Prevention and Early Intervention Services include:

 The George Hull EarlyON Child and Family Centre offers programs to parents and their young children, from birth to six years of age, in five locations across central and north Etobicoke.
 Programs include group learning activities, parent and child drop-in programs, specialized registered programs, parent workshops, community events, support for families with children who have special needs, resources and supportive referrals.

 Preschool Speech and Language Services is part of a community partnership with the City of Toronto’s Early Abilities program, delivering community-based speech and language services to young children.

-Every Child Belongs (Special Needs Resourcing) provides consultation and support to child care centres to support the inclusion of children with special needs.
+Every Child Belongs Resource Consultation Program provides support and consultation to child care providers to help them effectively meet the needs of children with special needs up to age 12.

 Family Group Conferencing Toronto helps families involved with child welfare plan for the safety and well-being of their children.

 Etobicoke Brighter Futures Coalition is a collaborative group of community partners developing and delivering services to improve the health and well being of young children, their families, and their communities.

 To talk to someone about any of the Prevention and Early Intervention Services at the George Hull Centre, please call Rosemary Britto at 416-622-8833 ext 265 or to learn more, download the PEI Services Booklet here.

 Building the Foundations of Infant and Early Childhood Mental Health

 Infant and early childhood mental health, sometimes referred to as social and emotional development, is the developing capacity of the child from birth to five years of age to form close and secure adult and peer relationships, experience, manage and express a full range of emotions, and explore the environment and learn – all in the context of family, community and culture.